Things to Know Before Buying a Detail Sander

 Understanding Sanding Power

 Don’t make the mistake of trying to sand down metres of rough sawn boards with a detail sander- it’s not what it’s designed for.
-Maxing out at around 350 Watts, the best detail sander doesn’t need buckets of power to get the job done.
+Maxing out at around 350 Watts, the best detail sanders don’t need buckets of power to get the job done.
 The key feature of a detail sander is precision and manoeuvrability, to get into a tight spot and sand in places that other sanders can’t reach.

-Don’t Neglect a Dust Collection Facility
+Don’t Neglect a Dust Collection Box

 There’s no two ways about it, sanding down timber, plastic or other materials creates dust.
 These fine particles aren’t just a pain to clean up, but pose a serious threat to your health if you breathe them in.
 The best detail sanders create a vacuum when in use that helps to suck dust up from the workpiece and into a waiting dust bag or box.
 In my experience, if you have an external dust extraction system, you should use it.
 Dust bags and boxes, even filtered ones, are only partially effective at removing the dust from the air.

-Attaching the Sanding Pad with a Hook and Loop System
+Attaching the Sanding Pad

-A key feature of the best detail sander is the way the sanding pad is attached.
+A key feature of the best detail sanders is the way the sanding pad is attached.
 Using a hook and loop system means you can quickly change pads without using tools and, in the case of the Bosch PSM 100 A, change the entire foot if it wears out.

 The Useful Extended Finger Sander